Remember this colourful logo? The kinder, yet ill-fated precursor to Red & Black Music? What happened?

 The second, and perhaps more controversial measure we've put in place is accountability.
 Holding people accountable for their inconsistencies via means of information transparency.
 This means we expose inconsistencies in the public domain by posting correspondence online in order to evidence breaches of contract and account for the who, what, when, where and why we've come to work in the way we do.
 Having communications in writing allows us to do this in a neutral, unbiased way.
 The simple reason for this is we want to please everyone: we want to at least prove we've taken advice on board, even if experience has led us to the conscious decision not to act on such advice, for whatever reason.

 This concept is at the heart of accountability.
 Neutrally publishing correspondence in its source format allows us to justify and formulate ourselves as a business, exercise our right to the freedom and deregulation of speech and cultivate an open accessibility of information.
 Not having correspondence in writing weakens our arguments, because it removes the evidence to back up our convictions and therefore undermines our striving for accountability.

-Withholding information for "political correctness" purposes is a cancerous force in the music industry.
+Withholding information for "political correctness" purposes is a cancerous force in such a music 'industry'.
 Miscommunication is the root cause to many of the issues documented and explored in this blog; one that's detrimental to business, and ultimately, progress.

 Where does this leave Jason?